japila-books/apache-spark-internals/docs/shuffle/ShuffleWriter.md

 *ShuffleWriter* of K keys and V values (`ShuffleWriter[K, V]`) is an abstraction of <<implementations, shuffle writers>> that can <<write, write key-value records>> (of a RDD partition) to a shuffle system.

-ShuffleWriter is used when xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask] is requested to xref:scheduler:ShuffleMapTask.adoc#runTask[run].
+ShuffleWriter is used when scheduler:ShuffleMapTask.md[ShuffleMapTask] is requested to scheduler:ShuffleMapTask.md#runTask[run].

 == [[implementations]] ShuffleWriters